 Taishō-dōri Street (大正通)

-The Taishō-dōri Shopping District in Kichijōji, east of the Tokyu Department Store, mainly consists of the Taishō-dōri and Shōwa-dōri streets.
+The Taishō-dōri Shopping District in Kichijōji, east of the Tokyu Department Store, consists mainly of Taishō-dōri and Shōwa-dōri streets.
 Here, you will find many unique boutique stores and restaurants.
-Because many shops and cafes there have a European theme, the shopping district is also referred to as Scandinavian Street (北欧通り).
+Because many shops and cafes in the district have a European theme, it is also referred to as Scandinavian Street (北欧通り).

 For more information, refer to our article on the Taishō-dōri Shopping District!